Jordan Cropper: Grimsby Town

 On 25 March 2022, following a trial at the club Cropper joined National League side Grimsby Town on an initial two-month deal until the end of the season.
-Manager Paul Hurst mentioned “He is a player that has had an injury and is the reason why he has been in on trial.
-He hasn’t managed to secure something at other clubs but I am happy to have him on board."
+Manager Paul Hurst mentioned "He is a player that has had an injury and is the reason why he has been in on trial.
+He hasn't managed to secure something at other clubs but I am happy to have him on board."

 Following an injury to regular right-back Michee Efete, Cropper had an extended run in the first team during the final months of the season.
 On 28 May, Grimsby defeated Wrexham 4-5 away from home in the play-off semi final.
 A long throw in by Cropper connected with Luke Waterfall who headed home the winner in the 119th minute after the game had gone to extra time.
 In the final at the London Stadium, Cropper again assisted the winner in extra time with another long throw in that resulted in Jordan Maguire-Drew scoring at the back post to send Grimsby back to the Football League at the first time of asking.
 Cropper signed a new one-year contract with the Mariners ahead of their first season back in the Football League.
-In March 2023, he joined Barnet on loan.